Skip to the main content.

 • No overprint light colors over dark

-4. Proofread text backwards, comparing to text document or marked-up client approval copy
+4. Proofread the text backwards, comparing to a text document or marked-up client approval copy

 5. Pre-flight images for resolution and size